Susan Noyes PhD, OTR/L

 - BS in Occupational Therapy, Tufts University, 1984

 Susan has taught in the USM MOT program since 2006.
-She teaches the mental health practice course as well as courses in research and evidence-based practice, OT theory, the reflective OT practitioner, group process, cognition and perception, and level I and II fieldwork seminars.
+She teaches the mental health practice course as well as courses in research and evidence-based practice, OT theory, the reflective OT practitioner, and group process.
+She also supervises students every spring in a unique level I fieldwork placement, in which students work with individuals living with hoarding disorder directly in their home environments.

-Susan’s scholarly interests include improving quality of life for adults with serious, persistent mental illness; developing occupational therapy assessment and intervention with adults who have hoarding disorder; and facilitating occupational therapy students to engage in reflective practice and use adult learning principles to develop critical thinking and clinical reasoning skills.
-She is currently conducting a qualitative research study on a volunteer program for people with hoarding disorder.
-Susan has published and presented on this topic and is a member of the Portland Maine Hoarding Task Force.
+Susan’s scholarly interests include improving quality of life for adults living with serious mental illness; developing occupational therapy assessment and intervention for adults living with hoarding disorder; and facilitating occupational therapy students’ engagement in reflective practice to develop critical thinking and professional reasoning skills.
+Susan has conducted qualitative research on a volunteer program for people living with hoarding disorder; she has also published and presented on this topic, and is a member of the Portland Maine Hoarding Task Force.
+She has most recently authored part of AOTA’s updated systematic review on occupational therapy interventions for adults with serious mental illness, and the updated AOTA Practice Guidelines based on this systematic review.
+She was co-guest editor of the recent AJOT special issue on mental health.

 Noyes, S. (November, 2015).
 Living in the community with serious mental illness: Occupational therapy’s role in a community residential setting.
 OT Practice, American Occupational Therapy Association: Maryland.